-Tables IV-7 and IV-8 summarize itemized insurance coverage procured by the City for the period July 1, 2012, through June 30, 2013.
-Burns & McDonnell has reviewed this list of insurance, and in the opinion of Burns & McDonnell, as Engineering Consultant and not as insurance counselor, the insurance in full force and affect appears to satisfy the requirements of Section 706 of the Resolution.
+Table 4-7 summarizes itemized insurance coverage procured by the City for the period July 1, 2013, through June 30, 2014.
+Burns & McDonnell has reviewed this list of insurance, and in the opinion of

+Burns & McDonnell, as Engineering Consultant and not as insurance counselor, the insurance in full force and affect appears to satisfy the requirements of Section 706 of the Resolution.